Endlessly Fun ESL Kindergarten Games You Need to Use in Your Class

-Put your puppets on your five fingers of your one hand, and use your other hand (perhaps with a sock puppet) to be the Mother Duck.
+Put your puppets on the five fingers of one hand, and use your other hand (perhaps with a sock puppet) to be the Mother Duck.

 Here are the actions of the song.
 Once again, have students copy you as you go.